 If you have trees near or around your house, it’s a good idea to watch their progress and to take action if you believe your tree is dying.

-It's also vital to remember that not all reasons for tree sickness are pest-related.
-Illnesses can be the result of diseases, adverse weather (storms and droughts), and improper planting.
-It is best to schedule a tree inspection with a Harrisburg arborist.
+It’s also vital to remember that not all reasons for tree sickness are pest-related.
+Illnesses can result from diseases, adverse weather (storms and droughts), and improper planting.
+It is best to schedule a free inspection with a Harrisburg arborist.

 Arborists can help

-You should get in touch with a Harrisburg arborist.
-These professionals can help you assess the health of your tree and discuss with you if tree removal is necessary.
+It would be best if you got in touch with a Harrisburg arborist.
+These professionals can help you assess your tree’s health and discuss with you if tree removal is necessary.